vu-vinhcent/Cyber-Security-Awareness-Module/readme.md

 4. python myproject.py

 ## How to debug api
-1. using vscode in the debug menu, select Flask configuration
+1. using vscode in the debug menu, select Flask configuration and start the debugger
 2. set break boints in vscode editor
 3. make a request on the route to be debugged